bradjohansen/blog.ppl.vc/_posts/2019-04-13-hostility-detection.md

 - detecting violence in at-risk, crowded situations;
 - detecting when a driver is distracted;

-In all of these situations, you might have a pretty good idea of you _want_ to be happening at a given time, but have no way of knowing how things could go wrong.
+In all of these situations, you might have a pretty good idea of what you _want_ to be happening at a given time, but have no way of knowing how things could go wrong.

 We chose the "hugging" action for the nominal, all-is-well regime, and we took the "punching/slapping" class to symbolize any unexpected, undesirable behaviour that deviates from our concept of nominal.
 Then, we trained our adversarial autoencoder to represent points on an ensemble of constant-curvature manifolds, and we ran the change detection test.